dwar102/Better-Reads/README.md

 Navigate to http://localhost:4200 to view the application

-> Be sure to include BOTH Windows and Unix command
-> Be sure to mention if the commands only work on a specific platform (eg. AWS, GCP)

-- All the `code` required to get started
-- Images of what it should look like

 ## Usage

 New users can register for an account by clicking on the register button in the navbar, or proceed immediately to the search page.